aforde17/climate-paper-classifier/README.md

 # climate-paper-classifier

-`data_pull` code to download data from OSTI api.
+`data_pull` contains code to download data from OSTI api.

-`exploratory` code for exploratory data analysis.
+`exploratory` contains code for exploratory data analysis.

-`models` code for our main models.
+`models` contains code for our main models.

 `clean_data.ipynb` code to clean data pulled from OSTI.